castep-docs/castep-docs/docs/documentation/Groundstate/population_analysis.md

 ### The CASTEP implementation

 In CASTEP, the solution of the electronic problem results in a set of Kohn-Sham orbitals $\psi _ i$, which are expressed in terms of plane-wave functions.
 Plane-waves are non-local, therefore not directly suitable for Mulliken population analysis.
-In order to obtain a suitable local basis, CASTEP solves the electronic problem of the isolated atom for each atomic specie present in the system, resulting in a set of atomic orbitals $\chi _ \mu$.
+In order to obtain a suitable local basis, CASTEP solves the electronic problem of the isolated atom for each atomic species present in the system, resulting in a set of atomic orbitals $\chi _ \mu$.
 Note that for this set of calculations, the same calculation settings (e.g. electronic cutoff and pseudopotentials) are used.
 With the atomic orbitals determined, the Mulliken population analysis can be performed by calculating the projections $\langle \chi _ \mu | \psi _ i \rangle$.